 GWAS studies focus on identifying genetic changes associated with a greater genetic predisposition for a specific disease.
 Although each associated genetic variant has a small effect, having variations in numerous genes can significantly increase the risk of disease.
 The combination of these effects generates a metric known as the polygenic score or "polygenic score”Which is expected to serve as a guide in the future to make decisions in the field of health.

 This image explains very well the focus of the GWAS studies, the analysis of very frequent variants, with little impact (bottom right).
 There is a inverse relationship between the impact of a genetic variant (effect size) and the frequency with which we find it in the population (Alelle Freq.), something very logical from an evolutionary perspective (mutations with a great impact, which fortunately are rare)

-Although the genetic component of a person cannot be altered, changes in their environment and in their lifestyle (nutrition, smoking ...) are capable of reducing or increasing the risk of developing a disease normally with a greater impact than they have our genes on their own.
+Although a person's genetic component cannot be altered, changes in his or her environment and lifestyle (nutrition) are capable of decreasing or increasing the risk of developing a disease, usually with a greater impact than our genes alone.

 The polygenic value can only explain the relative risk of the disease.
 Why relative?
 The data used to generate this score comes from large-scale genomic studies.
 These studies detect variants in the genome by comparing groups with a disease (cases) and healthy groups (control).

 That is why the polygenic value compares the risk of a person with the risk of other people, all of them with a different genetic makeup.